 Indian rhinoceros bulls can be very aggressive.
-When he charges towards you, expect a speed up to 50km / 30 mph.
+When he charges toward you, expect a speed up to 50km / 30 mph.
 Their natural predators are Bengal tigers.
-However, they are only vulnerable to the Bengal tiger when they are young calves up to one-year-old.
+However, they are only vulnerable to the Bengal tiger when they are young calves up to one year old.
 Afterward, they are not in any danger from nonhuman predators.
 Poaching, of course, does exist in India.
 Poachers still poach the extraordinary rhinoceros for their single horn.
 That is the downfall of the rhino population numbers out in the northern parts of India.
 The African rhinos are their relatives.
 In Asia, there are three Asian rhino species.
-The Indian Rhino vulnerable, the Javan rhino critically endangered, and the elusive Sumatran rhino, also critically endangered species.
-Undoubtedly all three Asian rhino species we push to extinction, habitat loss.
+The Indian Rhino is vulnerable, the Javan rhino is critically endangered, and the elusive Sumatran rhino, is also a critically endangered species.
+Undoubtedly all three Asian rhino species we push to extinction, to habitat loss.
 We humans take the Indian rhino habitat and poach them.
 On the contrary, Indian rhinoceros numbers are slowly recovering due to protected areas and conservation efforts.

 “Undeniable, an Indian rhinoceros horn we humans do not need, but the rhinos need it.”

 Indian rhinoceros, Rhinoceros unicornis, aso called the Greater one horned rhinoceros is on the list as vulnerable species on the IUCN website.